Black Bean Salsa

 Toss all of the ingredients together in a bowl.
 Cover and refrigerate until serving.

-*Cooking dried black beans: Remove any stones or dirt from the beans.
-Soak 1 1/2 cups dried black beans in an ample amount of water and 1 tablespoon lime juice.
+To cook dried black beans: Remove any stones or dirt from the beans.
+Soak 1 1/2 cups dried beans in an ample amount of water and 1 tablespoon lime juice.
 Let soak for 8 to 12 hours.
 Rinse thoroughly.
-In a pot, add the drained beans and cover with vegetable stock: 1 cup beans to 3 cups of liquid.
+In a large pot, add the drained beans and cover completely with vegetable stock.
 Cook for about 30 minutes.
-Add 1 teaspoon salt and continue cooking until soft.
-Let the beans sit in the cooking liquid until cold.
+Add 1 teaspoon salt and continue cooking until soft; time will vary between 1 and 3 hours.
+Let beans sit in cooking liquid until cold.
 Strain before using.

 Recipe by, PCC Cooks instructor